CHaaSKit/chaadkit/README.md

 ### Deploy to [Deno Deploy](https://deno.com/deploy)

-1. Clone this repository for your SaaSKit project.
+1. Clone this repository for your project.
-1. Update your `.github/workflows/deploy.yml` file as needed.
+2. Update your `.github/workflows/deploy.yml` file as needed.
 Hints are in the file.
-1. Sign into [Deno Deploy](https://dash.deno.com/projects) with your GitHub account.
+3. Sign into [Deno Deploy](https://dash.deno.com/projects) with your GitHub account.
-1. Click **+ New Project**.
+4. Click **+ New Project**.
-1. Select your GitHub organization or user, repository, and branch.
+5. Select your GitHub organization or user, repository, and branch.
-1. Click **Edit mode** and select **Build step with GitHub Actions** as the build mode and `main.ts` as the entry point.
+6. Click **Edit mode** and select **Build step with GitHub Actions** as the build mode and `main.ts` as the entry point.
-1. Click **Add Build Step** and wait until the GitHub Actions Workflow is complete.
+7. Click **Add Build Step** and wait until the GitHub Actions Workflow is complete.
-1. Once the deployment is complete, click on **Settings** and add the production environmental variables, then hit **Save**.
+8. Once the deployment is complete, click on **Settings** and add the production environmental variables, then hit **Save**.

 You should now be able to visit your newly deployed SaaS website.